 Damien Owens was born in Monaghan in 1971 and studied English at Queen's University, Belfast.
 He has contributed to several Irish magazines, been a freelance comedy reviewer in Australia, and worked as a copywriter.
 Dead Cat Bounce is his first novel.

-Eleanor O'Reilly is a teacher of English and Classical Studies who is currently working towards an MA in Creative Writing at Manchester Metropolitan University.
-Having first started writing four years ago, she has received several literary prizes, including the 2015 RTE Francis McManus Radio Short Story Award and the 2013 William Trevor International Short Story Award, and has been shortlisted for several others, including the 2016 Colm Toibin Literary Award.
-She lives in Ireland with her husband, her daughter, and their Great Dane Spartacus.
+Eleanor O'Reilly is a teacher of English and Classical Studies, who has just completed an MA, in Creative Writing, at Manchester Metropolitan University.
+Having first started writing five years ago, she has received several literary prizes, including the 2015 RTE Francis McManus Radio Short Story Award and the 2013 William Trevor International Short Story Award, and has been shortlisted for several others, including the 2016 Colm Toibin Literary Award.
+She lives in Ireland with her husband Brian Kelly, their daughter Ella Kelly, and a whole menagerie of pets.
 M for Mammy is her debut novel.